Dear Friends and Supporters,

 As we prepare for this transition, I am overcome with gratitude for all of you, the NREC family, who supported our efforts, participated in our programs, responded to our calls for action and valued our work.

-Be sure to check out Title Track’s website to find out more about this new, vibrant organization addressing issues relating to racial equity, youth empowerment and clean water.
+Title Track’s website to find out more about this new, vibrant organization addressing issues relating to racial equity, youth empowerment and clean water.

 With gratitude and love,